2023 Black Sea drone incident

 On the morning of 14 March 2023, a Russian Su-27 fighter jet intercepted and damaged an American MQ-9 Reaper drone, causing it to crash into the Black Sea.
-This became the first direct contact between the Russian and United States Air Forces since the Cold War.
+This became the first direct contact between the Russian and United States air forces since the Cold War.

 The US Air Force called this "reckless, environmentally unsound and unprofessional".
-The Russian Defense Ministry said no aircraft touched and no weapons were used, however it rewarded pilots with medals for "preventing" an American drone from "violating Russia's temporary airspace".
+The Russian Defense Ministry said no aircraft touched and no weapons were used, though it rewarded pilots with medals for "preventing" an American drone from "violating Russia's temporary airspace".

 Background

 On the early morning of 14 March 2023, an MQ-9 Reaper drone belonging to the United States Air Force departed from a base in Romania, likely the Romanian Air Force 71st Air Base located in Câmpia Turzii.
 The drone was scheduled to conduct a routine reconnaissance mission over the Black Sea when it was intercepted by two Russian fighter jets.

-This event occurred amidst heightened tensions between Russia and the United States, with the Biden administration imposing sanctions and working to isolate Russia in response to the Russo-Ukrainian War.
+This event occurred amidst heightened tensions between Russia and the United States, with the Biden administration imposing sanctions and working to isolate Russia in response to the Russo-Ukrainian war.
 The US Defense Department's spokesman, Brigadier General Pat Ryder, remarked that intercepts of aircraft are not uncommon and that the Russian aircraft were likely conducting a routine check of the situation.

 According to the Swedish flight tracking service Flightradar24 the MQ-9 Reaper is generally flown without an active ADS-B transponder.